harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/gitlab-triggers.md

 ### Test the external status check

-Now that you've set up the rule, trigger another pipeline execution to verify that the rule stops the merge request.
+Now that you've set up the rule, trigger another Harness pipeline execution and fail it to verify that the rule stops the merge request.

 :::note